 Procedures for Filing a Garnishment

 The Clerk of Magistrate Court provides forms required for filing and serving of Continuing Garnishment (PDF) or Regular Garnishment (PDF).
-An applicant may appear in person in the office of the office of Magistrate Court at the North Annex, Central or South Annex location.
-The clerk will process your paperwork and assist in its e-filing.
-All forms mailed must be completely filled out and properly signed and notarized.
+An applicant may appear in person in the office of the Magistrate Court at the Central location (185 Central Ave.
+SW, Suite TG-100, Atlanta, GA 30303).

 In order to file a garnishment in the Magistrate Court of Fulton County, you must have a certified copy of the judgment upon which you are filing.

-A business which has been served with a garnishment affidavit has thirty (30) days to file an answer.
-If an answer is not filed within thirty (30) days, the garnishee (employer or bank) will be in default.
-All answers must be received in our office by 5 p.m. on the 30th day after service.
+A business which has been served with a garnishment affidavit has forty-five (45) days to file an answer.
+If an answer is not filed within forty-five (45) days, the garnishee (employer or bank) will be in default.
+All answers must be received in our office by 5 p.m. on the 45th day after service.
 For instructions on how to answer a garnishment, please refer to the Instructions in the appropriate Garnishment Packet.

 - Are there different types of garnishment?